siwatts/dotfiles/README.md

 - Add username to repo url
     - `url = https://username@repository-url.com`

-# Rebase
+## Rebase

-- Rebase onto an updated master branch
+- Rebase work relative to a target commit that shares a common ancestor commit (which can be the same as the target commit), incorporating the work since the divergence.
     - `git rebase master` from current location.
     - `git rebase master branchName`
     - `git rebase oldestcommit newestcommit`